munificent/game-programming-patterns/book/introduction.markdown

 We never did get it running, and after a year we moved out of that classroom.
 (Much later when I actually knew a bit of BASIC, I realized that it was just a character generator for the table-top game, and not a game in itself.)
-But the die was cast&mdash; from here on out, I wanted to be a game programmer.
+But the die was cast -- from here on out, I wanted to be a game programmer.

 When I was in my teens, my family got a Macintosh with QuickBASIC and later THINK C. I spent almost all of my <span name="snakes">summer vacations</span> hacking together game programs.
 Learning on my own was slow and painful.
-I'd get something up and running quickly&mdash; maybe a map screen, or a little puzzle&mdash; but as I added features it got harder and harder.
+I'd get something up and running quickly -- maybe a map screen, or a little puzzle -- but as I added features it got harder and harder.
 Once I couldn't fit the entire program in my head anymore, it was doomed.